Joseph Force Crater: Disappearance

-Later that evening, Crater went to a Broadway ticket agency, Supreme Tickets, and bought one seat from William Deutsch, the proprietor of Supreme, for a comedy called Dancing Partner at the Belasco Theatre.
-He then went to Billy Haas's Chophouse at 332 West 45th Street, where he ate dinner with Ritz and William Klein, a lawyer friend.
+That evening, Crater went to a Broadway ticket agency run by friend Joseph Gransky and reserved one seat for a comedy called Dancing Partner at the Belasco Theatre; Gransky was surprised because he and Crater had already seen a preview of the show.
+Crater then ate dinner at Billy Haas's Chophouse at 332 West 45th Street with Ritz and William Klein, a lawyer friend.

-Last known sighting

 Crater's dinner companions gave differing accounts of his departure from the restaurant.
 Klein initially testified that "the judge got into a taxicab outside the restaurant about 9:30 p.m. and drove west on Forty-fifth Street."
 This account was initially confirmed by Ritz: "At the sidewalk Judge Crater took a taxicab."
-Klein and Ritz later changed their story and said that they had entered a taxi outside the restaurant, but that Crater had walked down the street.
+Klein and Ritz later changed their story and said that they had entered a taxi outside the restaurant, but Crater had walked down the street.

-Delayed responses to disappearance

 Crater's disappearance did not elicit any immediate reaction.
 When he did not return to Maine after ten days, his wife began making calls to their friends in New York, asking whether anyone had seen him.
-Only when Crater failed to appear for the opening of the courts on August 25 did his fellow justices become alarmed.
-They started a private investigation but failed to find any trace of him.
-The police were finally notified on September 3, and after that the missing judge was front-page news.
+His fellow justices became alarmed when Crater failed to appear for the opening of the courts on August 25; they started a private investigation but failed to find any trace of him.
+The police were notified on September 3, and after that the missing judge was front-page news.

 Investigation

-Once an official investigation was launched, the case received widespread publicity.
 Detectives discovered that the judge's safe deposit box had been emptied and the two briefcases that Crater and Mara had taken to his apartment were missing.
-These promising leads were quickly lost amid the thousands of false reports from people claiming to have seen the missing justice.
+These promising leads were quickly lost amid thousands of false reports from people claiming to have seen the missing judge.
+A grand jury convened in October 1930 called 95 witnesses and amassed 975 pages of testimony.
+Mrs. Crater refused to appear.
+The jury concluded that "the evidence is insufficient to warrant any expression of opinion as to whether Crater is alive or dead, or as to whether he has absented himself voluntarily, or is the sufferer from disease in the nature of amnesia, or is the victim of crime."